wrabelk/immuta-blog/content/en/docs/Reference/_index.md

 ![Reference Diagram](/reference.png 'Reference Diagram')

-Reference guides are technical descriptions of a product and are information-oriented.
-Like How-to guides, they empower readers to get their work done.
+Reference guides are technical descriptions of a product.
+Like how-to guides, they empower readers to get their work done, and, like explanatory guides, they are information-oriented.
+Instead of being written as step-by-step instructions, they're written as articles.

-The only thing a reference guide should do is describe in detail (concisely) in an organized way.
-It shouldn’t tell the reader how to do something or why.
-It just describes and defines the software or subject itself, including its behavior and the correct way to use it, but they don’t show readers how to perform tasks.
+A reference guide only describes its subject in detail (concisely).
+It doesn't tell the reader how to do something or why they should do something.
+It describes and defines the subject itself, but doesn't show readers how to perform tasks.

-These guides provide readers with certainty.
+Because they are structured around the subject they describe and are not learning-oriented, these guides are not read as a series of steps.
+Instead, they are *consulted*, providing readers with certainty and clarity.

+## General Example: Food

-To extend my poptart analogy, the reference material could be a conversion guide, definitions of mincing vs dicing, sifting vs scooping,definitions of equipment needed.
+The reference material for poptarts (or any food) would be something I consult to clarify something as I'm following the recipe, such as a weight conversion guide, definition of sifting scooping, or descriptions of equipment used to make the poptarts.

-Example
-I want to understand what I’m consuming — reference guide/article
+These reference guides would

+* clarify questions I have about work I'm trying to complete.
+* be concise and structured in a way that I could quickly consult them and then continue my work.

+### Immuta Documentation Examples

+In our documentation, a reference guide would be something like

+* API reference guide.
+* architecutre diagrams and integration descriptions.

+Like the food example, these guides enhance our readers' work, and they are information-oriented.